r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 True.
 Likely not the work of the Oprichniki, either&ndash;they would have no need to destroy these homes.

 **Holmes:**
-...Tell me, {(M) Mr. /(F) Ms. } Fujimaru, is there anything that strikes you about this scene?
+...Tell me, [♂ Mr. /♀ Ms. ] Fujimaru, is there anything that strikes you about this scene?
 Anything at all?

 ---